 - Fluid Cell AFM

-We are equipped with a 3Flex by Micromeritics and an Autosorb-iQ-C by Quantachrome Anton Paar, connected to various gases including nitrogen, carbon dioxide and hydrogen.
-Our gas sorption instruments are used for determining the surface area, the pore size distribution and the surface activity of solids, in both physisorption and chemisorption modes.
+We are equipped with an Autosorb-iQ-C by Quantachrome Anton Paar, connected to various gases including nitrogen, carbon dioxide and hydrogen.
+It is used for determining the surface area, the pore size distribution and the surface activity of solids, in both physisorption and chemisorption modes.

 Visit our surface area and porosity library if you are interested in pore size distributions and BET surface area.